 Increasing capacity for research use

-I am Vice-Chair of the UK Implementation Society.
-In 2018, I was a member of the panel for the Irish Health Research Board Impact Award and I serve on the NIHR Health Services Research and Delivery Funding Committee.
-I also completed a secondment to the Policy Research Programme at the UK Department of Health.
-I am a member of the World Health Organisation European Advisory Committee on Health Research.
+Annette is Vice-Chair of the UK Implementation Society.
+In 2018, she was a member of the panel for the Irish Health Research Board Impact Award and I serve on the NIHR Health Services Research and Delivery Funding Committee.
+She completed a secondment to the Policy Research Programme at the UK Department of Health and is a member of the World Health Organisation European Advisory Committee on Health Research.

 Developing interdisciplinary, cross-sectoral research into the generation, sharing and use of evidence.

 The Transforming Evidence collaboration, founded in 2018, is a group of colleagues with a shared interest in how to produce and use evidence more effectively to address societal challenges.
 There is a lot of expertise and research evidence about how evidence is made and used, but this often stays in disciplinary and sectoral silos.
 Transforming Evidence wants to help the community of scholars, funders and practitioners/policymakers share their knowledge and expertise more effectively.
 We want to improve debates about, and research into what evidence is, how it is used, and the different meanings attached to these processes and outcomes.

 Annette is co-author of the ‘Handbook of Service User Involvement in Nursing and Healthcare Research’ which provides practical expert advice on the involvement of service users - patients, carers and the public - in nursing and healthcare research.